Trans Health Care

 The ARC Program, which provides 24/7 care for those in need of a safe place to recuperate from a medical condition, illness or surgery, admits clients for post-surgical recovery and transition-related care.

 We offer a variety of support groups for trans people, including social drop-in groups for adults and youth.
 View our Community & Drop-In Groups page for more information.

 Our Rainbow Health Ontario program continues to coordinate and train health care providers across the province to provide TRS referrals to clients.

 A working group of healthcare providers at Sherbourne, along with trans community members, developed a protocol to reflect and inform hormone administration in a clinical setting.
 For more information, view Guidelines & Protocols for Trans Care.

-This FAQ is a guide to the assessment and referral process for Ministry of Health and Long-Term Care Approval for OHIP funding.
+This FAQ is a guide to the assessment and referral process for provincial approval for OHIP funding.
 The resource is intended for persons considering transition-related surgery in Ontario, and the people supporting them.

 Career Connections offers a unique series of workshops and peer support sessions to consider the needs of the whole person while building employment skills.
 Click here to learn more.